H2CO3/Sparkling/doc/semantics.md

 §3.11.1.
 Array literals (`array-literal`)

 Array literals provide a convenient way to create arrays out of known keys and values.
-There are two forms of array literals: in the first form, keys are are optional and the values in the array will correspond to integer indices, starting from zero, up to, but not including, `sizeof <array>`.
-In the second form, both keys and values are mandatory.
+Array literals consist of key-value pairs.
+If a key is not present, then it is implicitly assumed to be an integer, of which the value reflects the position of the key-value pair in question (the first pair is at position 0).

 §3.11.2.
 Non-array literals

-Non-array literals represent a single constant value.
-These include nil (or its synonym, "null"); decimal, octal and hexadecimal integer numbers, character constants (enclosed by apostrophes, interpreted as a big-endian integer number composed using the bytes of its characters), floating-point (decimal fractional) numbers, strings (enclosed between double quotation marks), and the Boolean literals true and false.
+Non-array (scalar) literals represent a single constant value.
+These include `nil` (or its synonym, `null`); decimal, octal and hexadecimal integer numbers, character constants (enclosed by apostrophes, interpreted as a big-endian integer number composed using the bytes of its characters), floating-point (decimal fractional) numbers, strings (enclosed between double quotation marks), and the Boolean literals `true` and `false`.

 §3.12.
 The `argc` keyword